Gejix/SuperStore_BA/assets/graphs/Turnah/README.md

 # Stacked Area Chart

-This graph shows a Area Stacked Chart
+This graph shows an Area Stacked Chart

 In a stacked area chart, all of the lines are stacked on top of each other over a straight baseline at the bottom of the stack.
-With a stream graph, the baseline is set through the center of the chart, and the areas symmetrically gathered around the central line.
+The baseline is set through the center of the chart, and the areas symmetrically gathered around the central line.

 <img src="../../img/charts Image/Peace.PNG" alt="App interface" width="1000" height="600">